Skip to main content

 Description

-Databricks is an analytics and artificial intelligence platform where you can build, scale and govern data and AI, including generative AI and other machine learning models.
-This component lets you interact with the Databricks REST API to manage clusters, jobs, libraries, and other resources.
+Databricks is an analytics and artificial intelligence platform for building, scaling, and governing data and AI, including generative AI and other machine learning models.
+This component allows interacting with the Databricks REST API to manage clusters, jobs, libraries, and other resources.

 API Documentation